Prevents and treats blood clots. This medicine is a blood thinner.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have high blood pressure, kidney disease, liver disease, diabetes, bleeding problems, spinal problems, or a history of stroke.
-Also tell your doctor if you had or plan to have a procedure or surgery on your spine.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, diabetes, high blood pressure, digestion problems, recent surgery, or a history of stroke.

-- You may bleed and bruise more easily while you are using this medicine.
+- You might bleed and bruise more easily while you are using this medicine.
 Brush and floss your teeth gently, do not play rough sports, and be careful with sharp objects.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.